ep1cman/unifi-protect-backup/README.md

   --color-logging / --plain-logging
-                                  Set if you want to use color in logging output  [default: plain-logging] --help                          Show this message and exit.
+                                  Set if you want to use color in logging output  [default: plain-logging] --download-buffer-size TEXT     How big the download buffer should be (you can use suffixes like "B", "KiB", "MiB", "GiB")  [default: 512MiB] --help                          Show this message and exit.
 ```